BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 - When membership in the corporation is not transferred, it shall terminate upon the disposition or other termination of the member’s interest in the property, regardless of whether or not the certificate is surrendered to the corporation.
 Membership also may be terminated by action of the board of directors where the use of the property is changed so as to materially increase the amount of water consumed to the prejudice of other existing members or to the prejudice of the orderly operation of the business.

-- The termination of the membership of any member shall not disqualify for membership any other person who has or obtains an interest in the property of the terminated member and who otherwise meets the requirements of these by-laws.
+- The termination of the membership of any member shall not disqualify for membership any other person who has or obtains an interest in the property of the terminated member and who otherwise meets the requirements of these bylaws.

 - In the event a member’s property interest is divested other than by voluntary means, such member’s membership will pass to the trustee, receiver, executor or the like who will be entitled either in person or through a designated representative to exercise all of the rights incident to such membership, but subject to such duties and liabilities also applicable to the membership.
 The trustee, receiver, executor or the like may terminate such membership by written notice to such effect delivered or mailed to the secretary of the corporation.
-Upon the final disposition of such property rights, the owner therefore shall be entitled to membership in like manner as if the membership had been transferred to him by the original member as set forth in Paragraph 5 above.
+Upon the final disposition of such property rights, the owner thereof shall be entitled to membership in like manner as if the membership had been transferred to him by the original member as set forth in Paragraph 5 above.

 - Upon the transfer of a membership, the corporation will not look to the successor in interest for the payment of any past due amounts.
 The corporation will seek collection only from the individual who incurred such charges or assessments or from the property itself if a judgment lien had been duly perfected against such property.